 First, we need to count the number of all possible davKd's with precisely $m$ faces.
 To do this we take the number of all possible triangulations of a polygon which consist of exactly $m$ triangles, and then for each triangle we choose the orientation in 2 ways, the starting point in 3 ways and the label of this face in $m$ ways.

 A triangulation of a polygon with $m$ triangles has at most $m+2$ vertices.
-Thus, the number of such triangulations is bounded from above by the number of distinct triangulations $t(N)$ of a 2-dimensional sphere with $N$ vertices, where $N \leq m+3$, which in turn we bound from above by $a^m$ for some absolute constant $a>0$ (see Tutte~\cite{T1962}).
-Hence, the total number of davKd's with exactly $m$ faces can be bounded by $a^m \cdot 6^m \cdot m^m$.
-Therefore, the probability that a davKd of size at most $240 (200/f)^2$ violates the isoperimetric inequality (\ref{eq:2}) is at most
+Thus, the number of such triangulations is bounded from above by the number of distinct triangulations $t(N)$ of a 2-dimensional sphere with $N$ vertices, where $N \leq m+3$, which in turn we bound from above by $\alpha^m$ for some absolute constant $\alpha>0$ (see Tutte~\cite{T1962}).
+Hence, the total number of davKd's with exactly $m$ faces can be bounded by $\alpha^m \cdot 6^m \cdot m^m/m! \leq \beta^m$, where $\beta>0$ is an appropriate constant.
+Therefore, the probability that a fulfillable davKd of size at most $240 (200/f)^2$ violates the isoperimetric inequality (\ref{eq:2}) is at most